OlivierSohn/hamazed/imj-animation-base/BACKLOG.md

 "CanInteract DontInteract" and will continue indefinitely or to interpret "CanInteract DontInteract" as "CanInteract Interact" for animations that don't guarantee they will end

-- generalize chained sequences on collisions
+- generalize chained sequences on mutations
   - try passing a list of functions to the tree's 'treeOnWall' Rebound